 A trip down to Sydney where we can explore our old stomping ground.
 Adventures by day using the ‘My Awesome Sydney Adventure’ book as a guide.
 Being mesmerised by the Vivid lights at night and ending the trip with a super special Beauty and the Beast High Tea.

-I can’t wait to surprise her with this trip.
-I am really excited about it and the more I plan the more I know that it is just what we need right now.
+The excitement is building and I can’t wait to surprise her with this trip.
+The more I plan the more I know that it is just what we need right now.

 “The best thing in life are the people we love, the places we’ve been and the memories we have made along the way” – Unknown